Understanding Bayesian Thinking for Industrial Applications

 \]

-To determine the strength of this belief, we choose a number that represents the effective sample size (ESS) of our historical knowledge.
-If we choose a hypothetical ESS of 100 trials:
+To determine the strength of this belief, a number that represents the effective sample size (ESS) of the historical knowledge is chosen.
+Choosing a hypothetical ESS of 100 trials, we can solve for \(\alpha\) and \(\beta\): - ESS \(= \alpha + \beta = 100\) - \(\alpha\) (hypothetical successes) \(=100×0.08=8\) - \(\beta\) (hypothetical failures) \(=100−8=92\)

-This small block of code defines and runs our entire Bayesian analysis.
+This small block of code above defines and runs our entire Bayesian analysis.
 For those seeing PyMC for the first time, here is what each section is doing:

 with pm.Model() as model: This block acts as a container for all the random variables and data in our model.
 Everything inside this context belongs to the conversion_model